Safety at Boston Duck ToursClick here to see a video regarding Boston Duck Tour vehicle safety.

 Doing Our Part

 Clean WaterBecause we operate in the Charles River, Boston Duck Tours is a major supporter of the Charles River Watershed Association, a non-profit organization that works with government agencies and other non-profit groups to improve the water quality and recreational potential of the Charles River.
 In 2004, Boston Duck Tours became the first major financial supporter of a new volunteer organization, the Charles River Clean Up Boat.
-Volunteers use the boat to clean the river and riverbanks of floating trash.
-In addition to our financial support, several Boston Duck Tours employees have volunteered to work on the boat.
-A new joint effort with the The Esplanade Association, although in its beginning stages, should prove to be a beneficial partnership.
+Volunteers use the boat to clean the river of floating trash.
+In addition to our financial support, in 2017 BDT’s CEO, Cindy Brown and History Officer, Jim Healy, along with Jonathan Burke from the Museum of Science took over running the Clean Up Boat when Founder Tom McNichol died.
+Boston Duck Tours employees have also volunteered to work on the boat.

 EducationEvery year, Boston Duck Tours visits numerous area schools to present educational programs on Boston’s history, as well as entrepreneurship.
 Special presentations are offered to veterans, business groups, and senior citizens.
 We have also served as mentors to students interested in pursuing a career in the travel industry.
-Every year, hundreds of school children learn to sail on the Charles River at Community Boating, the nation’s oldest public boating program, and a cause that we have supported for many years.
-We are also charter members of the Student and Youth Travel Association (SYTA) and the SYTA Youth Foundation that raises money for youth travel scholarships.
+Hundreds of school children learn to sail on the Charles River at Community Boating, the nation’s oldest public boating program, and a cause that we have supported for many years.
+We are also charter members of the Student and Youth Travel Association (SYTA) an industry advocacy group.
+Our CEO, Cindy Brown, was co-Founder of the SYTA Youth Foundation which has raised over $1.2 million for over 6,000 students who were awarded youth travel scholarships.
+The Bostonian Society has been a great partner as we share a love of local history and preservation.
+Each year we work together on a student essay contest with a cash award and free class Boston Duck Tour to the winners.
 Boston Duck Tours is active in supporting local teachers through the Massachusetts Teachers Association and in honoring the Boston Teachers of the Year.